This page may disappoint you

 Inquiring minds want to know

-Like any other experienced photographer, when you request a quote, I will ask you lots of questions.
+When you request a quote, I will ask you lots of questions.
 I need to know as much as possible about your ideas and plans for the pictures, your budget and maybe more.

 After all information is gathered, it takes time to figure out and plan the photography.
 This is why it takes time to produce an estimate or quote.
 This is also why I can't give a quick quote over the phone.